 However, when doing something as adventurous and strenuous as backpacking trip, there’s still a lot to consider.
 You’ll want to fine-tune your vegan meals to keep you full, energetic and minimize waste while maximizing enjoyment.

-That takes a little bit of research, planning, and knowing when, how, and why to use vegan foods.
+That takes a little bit of research, planning, and knowing when, how, and why to use vegan foods in your plant-based diet.

 In this article, I’ll help you solve any food-imagination problems you might have with vegan backpacking food ideas, meal plans, recipes, and an entire must-have foods list!

-Note that I will not talk here about freeze dried meals as these are a complete other approach to vegan backpacking food.
-These ready to eat meals can be relatively expensive and their selection for true vegan food is somehow limited.
+Note that I will not talk here about freeze-dried meals as these are a complete other approach to vegan backpacking food (even though if I give you my three favorite ready-to-eat vegan backpacking meals at towards the end of this article).
+These ready to eat vegan meals can be relatively expensive and their selection for true vegan food is somehow limited.

 But nevertheless, I will cover freeze dried meals in another article soon!